mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** For the player who doesn't mind pissing-off the other players via dirty tricks like stealing trade goods and striking out for aggressive raids with their cruisers (which get a sneak attack before enemy can shoot back).

+>Homeworlds: Moll Primus (4/1)
+>
+>Starting Units: 1 carrier; 2 cruisers; 3 fighters; 4 infantry; 1 space dock; 1 pds
+>
+>Starting Tech: sarween tools; plasma scoring
+>
+>Commodities: 2
+>
+>Promissory Note: Promise of Protection - Action: Place this card faceup in your play area.
+While this card is in your play area, the Mentak player cannot use his Pillage faction ability against you.
+If you activate a system that contains 1 or more of the Mentak player's units, return this card to the Mentak player.
+>
+>Abilities
+>
+>Ambush: At the start of a space combat, you may roll 1 die for each of up to 2 of your cruisers of destroyers in the system.
+For each result equal or greater than that ship's combat value, produce 1 hit; your opponent  assign it to 1 of his ships
+>
+>Pillage: After 1 of your neighbors gains trade goods or resolves a transaction, if he has 3 or more trade goods, you may take 1 of his trade goods or commodities
+>
+>Special units
+>
+>Fourth Moon (flag ship): co 8/cm 7(x2)/m 1/ca 3; sustain damage; enemy players ships in this system cannot use sustain damage
+>
+>Race tech
+>
+>Mirror Computing (yellow; req.
+YYY): When you spend trade goods, each trade good is worth 2 resources or influence instead of 1.
+>
+>Salvage Operations (yellow; req.
+YY): After you win or lose a space combat, gain 1 trade good; if you won the combat, you may also produce 1 ship in that system of any ship type that was destroyed during the combat.

 ![The Sardakk N'orr]({{ site.baseurl }}/images/races/Norr.jpg "The Sardakk N'orr")